 Inquest resumes into death of British soldier in Afghanistan

-An inquest will resume into the death of a British soldier who was killed in a suspected friendly fire incident in Afghanistan four years ago.
-The inquest into the death of Lance Corporal James Brynin was halted after hearing six days of evidence last year amid fears it may have been a homicide.
+An inquest will resume into the death of a British soldier who was killed in a suspected friendly fire incident in Afghanistan four years ago. http://www.belfasttelegraph.co.uk/news/uk/article35370576.ece/da657/AUTOCROP/h342/PANews%20BT_P-481d1a5e-c995-4a60-b2ed-d82cb1dda261_I1.jpg An inquest will resume into the death of a British soldier who was killed in a suspected friendly fire incident in Afghanistan four years ago.

 Discussions